 Other Online Collections

 Some other resources for finding church records online include:

-- Matricula Online currently has Catholic parish records for parts of Austria, the diocese of Passau in Germany, and Lutheran records for Wroclaw, Poland.
+- Matricula Online currently has Catholic and Lutheran parish records for parts of Germany, Austria, Luxembourg, Poland, Serbia, and Bosnia and Herzegovina.

 - Verein für Computergenealogie – This society maintains a list of church records that are online.